 What is a breast ultrasound?

-Ultrasound imaging (also called sonography) is a diagnostic technique developed from sonar and radar technology, which has been in widespread use for more than 40 years.
-Ultrasound imaging uses sound waves with a frequency above the range audible to the human ear—“ultrasound”—to create images of internal organs, structures, and tissues.
-The sound waves are transmitted by a handheld device known as a transducer, which sends short pulses of sound waves into the body.
-As these waves reflect, or echo, back from the internal tissues, they are received by the transducer, which sends them to a computer that transforms the reflected waves into a visual image.
+Ultrasound imaging (also called sonography) uses sound waves that the human ear cannot hear to image the breast.
+It has been in widespread use for more than 40 years.
+The sound waves are transmitted by a handheld device known as a transducer, which sends brief sound waves into the body.
+As these waves reflect back from the internal tissues, the transducer receives them and sends them to a computer.
+The computer transforms the reflected waves into a visual image.

 How do I get ready for the test?

 A breast ultrasound does not require any special preparation.
-On the day of the test you should wear comfortable clothes, and you may be asked to change into a gown when you arrive at the ultrasound exam site.
+On the day of the test you should wear comfortable clothes.
+You may be asked to change into a gown.

 What will happen during the test?

 During a breast ultrasound the sonographer will ask you to lie face up on the exam table.
-He/she will cover the skin over the breast with a small amount of warm gel to prevent air pockets from forming between the transducer and skin.
-The sonographer will then glide the transducer over your breast to capture the images of the tissue below the skin, which the transducer then sends to a computer.
+She will place a small amount of warm gel to your breast and will move the transducer over your breast.
+The transducer captures images of the tissue below the skin.
 A breast ultrasound exam is typically painless and takes less than 30 minutes to complete.

 Are there any risks?

-Ultrasound does not require the use of ionizing radiation, special dyes, or anesthesia and is a safe diagnostic tool with no known risks or side effects.
+Ultrasound does not require the use of radiation, special dyes, or anesthesia.
+It has no known risks or side effects.

 After the test

-After the exam you can immediately resume your normal activities.
-A radiologist will analyze the ultrasound images and will share the results with the doctor who requested the exam.
-Your doctor will then discuss the results with you.
-In some cases the radiologist may discuss results with you at the conclusion of your examination.
+After the exam you can resume your normal activities.
+A radiologist will analyze the ultrasound images and will discuss the results with you.